ChristianDiTroia/Text_Parser/README.md

 # Text Parser
-### Text Parser is a python GUI app built to parse and read text from files.
+### Text Parser is a python GUI app built to parse text into lines and sentences from various file types.
+Additionally, parsed text can be randomized using a signed integer seed.

 ## Usage
 - upload any .txt, .docx, or .pdf file containing text to parse its sentences and lines